 Go-Getter Boys can exist, but they are much rarer.
 This may be due to the historical legacies of sexism, as discrimination has forced women to prove themselves in order to get the same rewards as men.
 For this reason, a boy with academic talents or personal charisma is more likely to focus on developing those traits alone, without the need to appear perfect in other areas.

-- Yukino Miyazawa from Kare Kano maintains a facade of outward perfection in order to obtain praise from others.
-Her classmate's accidental discovery of the girl behind the mask kicks off both the plot and her own path to self-discovery.
+- Yukino Miyazawa from His and Her Circumstances maintains a facade of outward perfection in order to obtain praise from others.
+Arima's accidental discovery of the girl behind the mask kicks off both the plot and her own path to self-discovery.

 - Utena Tenjou from Revolutionary Girl Utena painfully learns the difference between holding an ideal of achievement and managing actual leadership.

 - Kyouko from Skip Beat! starts out as... not this, as she's dropped out of high school and sacrificed her entire life to take care of her actor sorta-boyfriend.
 Then she happens to overhear what he really thinks of her (disposable labor), and she vows to get her revenge by outshining him in show business.
 Cue her personality switching 180 degrees, as from then on, nothing will stand in the way of her pursuit of success.

 - Ayaka Machida in Stellvia of the Universe is extremely ambitious, to the point where she is ready to commit amoral and outright criminal acts to come out on top.